On Newton polytopes of Lagrangian augmentations: Introduction

 For any two embedded exact Lagrangian fillings $L_1$ and $L_2$ of a Legendrian link $\Lambda \subset (\R^3, \xi_{std})$ with equal first betti number $k$, and for any Reeb chord $a$ of $\Lambda$, the induced augmentations $\e_{L_1}(a)$ and $\e_{L_2}(a)$ are Laurent polynomials in $\Z_2[H_1(L;\Z)]\simeq \Z_2[s_1^{\pm1}, \ldots, s_k^{\pm1}]$.
 The group of unital $\Z_2[s_1^{\pm1}, \ldots, s_k^{\pm1}]$-automorphisms is isomorphic to $\GL(k,\Z)$.
 Therefore, it suffices to find $\GL(k;\Z)$ invariants of Laurent polynomials to distinguish $\Z_2[H_1(L;\Z)]$-valued augmentations $\e_L$ and thus their corresponding exact Lagrangian fillings.
 The $\GL(k;\Z)$-invariant that we use is the number of lattice points of the associated Newton polytopes.

-Computing augmentations with $\Z_2[H_1(L;\Z)]$ coefficients, as opposed to $\Z[H_1(L;\Z)]$ or $\Z$ coefficients, is simpler.
+Computing augmentations with $\Z_2[H_1(L,;\Z)]$ or $\Z_2[H_1(L,\Lambda;\Z)]$ coefficients, as opposed to computing them with $\Z[H_1(L, \Lambda;\Z)]$ or $\Z[H_1(L, \Lambda;\Z)]$, is simpler.
 It also has the advantage that we can then distinguish non-orientable exact Lagrangian fillings, which have been less studied than their orientable counterparts.
 See~\cite{Josh} for some results on the existence of non-orientable exact Lagrangian fillings.
 Section~\ref{sec:nonorientable} uses lattice invariants of Newton polytopes to distinguish sets of non-orientable exact Lagrangian fillings.
 In particular, we prove the following result:

 \begin{thm} There exist Legendrian knots $\Lambda\subset(\R^3,\xi_{std})$ with infinitely many distinct non-orientable exact Lagrangian fillings. \end{thm}

 In higher dimensions, front spinning previous examples of the second author, in \cite{Casals_gao} or \cite{CasalsNg}, produces higher-dimensional Legendrian submanifolds $\La\sse(\R^{2n+1},\xi_{st})$ with infinitely many Lagrangian fillings, see~\cite[Theorem 1.1]{Golovko}.
 Nevertheless, these Legendrians are never spheres.
 Two disadvantages of this are that, first, they are not topologically as simple as possible and, second, it is not possible to attach a Weinstein handle (resp.~ perform contact surgery) along them to produce interesting symplectic manifolds (resp.~ contact manifolds).
 It is therefore desirable to construct Legendrian spheres $\La\sse(\R^{2n+1},\xi_{st})$ in all dimensions with infinitely many Lagrangian fillings.
 We achieve this in Section \ref{sec:highdim}, also using Newton polytopes, where we prove the following result: